The novel develops, after the death of Defoe, with

 Rewarded, which describes the defamation made on

-the honour of a virtuous housemaid by a young man.
+the honor of a virtuous housemaid by a young man.